kejunxia/AndroidMvc/documents/sites/Site-MarkDown.md

 		}
 	}).when(executorService).submit(any(Runnable.class));

-    //Register the injecting component to mvpGraph to override the implementation being injected
+    //Register the injecting component to mvcGraph to override the implementation being injected
     //to controllers
 	TestComp testComp = new TestComp();
 	testComp.testNoteController = this;
-	mvpGraph.register(testComp);
+	mvcGraph.register(testComp);
 }
 }
 ````